 According to the ASPCA there are many items commonly stored in garages that are hazardous and potentially fatal for young children and pets.
 Some of these garage dangers for children and pets include insecticides, veterinary products, household items, prescriptions, rodenticides, and garden products like herbicides and fungicides.

-Keep garages safe by being aware of where items are stored, even for those that don't have a pet or a child, life can sometimes be unexpected.
-Be prepared for visitors and the worst case scenario, always try to keep garage interiors kid and animal friendly.
+Keep garages safe by being aware of where items are stored, even for those that don't have a pet or a child.
+Be prepared for visitors and any worst case scenarios; always try to keep garage interiors as kid and animal friendly as possible.

-Keeping your vehicles securely locked in a garage is a good way to keep burglars and other criminals away from your home.
+Keeping personal and work vehicles securely locked in a garage is a good way to keep burglars and other criminals away from the home.
 Vehicles that are left parked in the driveway, on the street, or in a parking lot are much more likely to be vandalized, broken into, or even stolen than those in a garage.
 The safest thing that can be done for a vehicle is to keep it secure in a garage with the keys tightly locked away in a separate room.

-Those with a keyless entry system can keep their keys locked in a metal box overnight so thieves can't exploit the radio signals in a key fob to gain access to remote start vehicles, allowing them to start the engine.
+Those with a keyless entry system might consider keeping their car keys locked away securely overnight so thieves can't exploit the radio signals in the fob to remotely gain access to the vehicle.

-Keep Your Garage Safe With These Important Garage Safety Tips
+Keep Garages Safe With These Important Garage Safety Tips

 Every garage door is an important part of a homes perimeter, so keep it well maintained and it will function properly for a long time.
-Keep in mind the dangers that all items may pose to your security in a garage and act accordingly.
+Keep in mind the dangers that all items may pose to the health and safety of the occupants.